Color and Design

 Warm and Cool Colors

-White, black, gray and brown are neutral colors.
+Neutral colors like white, black, gray, and brown are neutral colors.
 They are commonly combined with brighter accent colors.
 But they can also be used on their own in designs.
 Black and white designs are elegant and sophisticated but hard to create.
-The meanings and impressions of neutral colors are much more affected by the colors that surround them than are warm and cool colors.
-For this reason neutral colors often serve as a backdrop or distinguishing detail in a design of warm or cool colors.
+The meanings and impressions of neutral colors are much more affected by the colors surrounding them than warm and cool colors.
+For this reason, neutral colors often serve as a backdrop or distinguishing detail in a design of warm or cool colors.

 Light or dark translate into spacious or cozy.
 Light colors reflect light and make a room feel larger.
 Dark colors absorb light and make a room feel smaller.